- Applied Water Research

 - Emerging from Crisis?
 The implementation of the Emergent Curriculum by Early Years Practitioners.
 Researcher: Mr Heathcliff Schembri

-- Embracing an Inclusive Practice in the Early Years.
+- Embracing an Inclusive Practice in the Early Childhood Cycle.
 Researcher: Ms Christine Schembri

 Researcher Profiles